Skip to content

 Running the Plugin

 To run the plugin, start or restart the ACME CSE with the working directory containing your plugins folder.
-You should see log messages indicating that the plugin has been initialized and started.
+You should see log messages indicating that the plugin has been loaded, and the class has been instantiated, initialized, and started.
 When you shutdown the CSE, you should see log messages indicating that the plugin has been stopped and finished.

 The log output should look similar to the following: